 You are an experienced Divemaster and are now keen to move further up the professional diving ladder.
-Your next logical step is Assistant Instructor.
+Your next logical step is Assistant Instructor, or Dive Control Specialist.

-The PADI Instructor Development Course (IDC) consists of two parts: the Assistant Instructor (AI) course and the Open Water Scuba Instructor (OWSI) programme.
+The Instructor Development Course consists of two parts: the Assistant Instructor (AI)/Dive Control Speicalist (DCS) course and the Open Water Instructor (OWI) programme.
 Each course can be followed separately or the two parts can be combined.

-As an Assistant Instructor, you not only gain additional experience as a PADI Professional, but you also start to learn the PADI system of diver education.
+As an Assistant Instructor/Dive Control Specialist, you gain additional experience as a Professional.
 You can act as an instructional scuba assistant and can take on limited teaching responsibilities.
-It’s a great way to gain experience towards becoming an Open Water Scuba Instructor.
+It’s a great way to gain experience towards becoming an Open Water Instructor.

 Under the guidance of one of Scubaducks’ instructors, you will build on your existing abilities to organise and supervise scuba diving activities while concentrating on developing your teaching skills.
-Once you have qualified as an Assistant Instructor you will be able to:
+Once you have qualified as an Assistant Instructor/Dive Control Specialist you will be able to:

-Teach classroom presentations (under the indirect supervision of a PADI Instructor)
+Teach classroom presentations (under the indirect supervision of an Instructor)

-Evaluate Open Water Diver surface skills (under the indirect supervision of a PADI Instructor)
+Evaluate Open Water Diver surface skills (under the indirect supervision of an Instructor)

-Teach the Peak Performance Buoyancy, the Project AWARE and the Digitial Underwater Photography Speciality courses
+Teach the Perfect Buoyancy, Project AWARE and the Digitial Underwater Photography Speciality courses

 Conduct Try Dive and Scuba Experience programmes